The best Black Friday deals 2018

 £249.99 £99.99 at Currys

 When we reviewed the UE Megaboom, we loved everything about it except its price.
-With this colossal discount for Black Friday, it's impossible not to recommend.
+With this colossal discount for Black Friday and Cyber Monday, it's impossible not to recommend.
 It offers great battery life and big, vibrant sound anywhere.

 View Deal